cortexrd/Knack-Toolkit-Library/README.md

 -   **idleWatchDogTimeout**: The idle callback to your app, typically for reloading the page or logging out the user.
 -   **findViewWithTitle**: Searches through each view in the current scene and returns the first view ID containing specific text in its title, with optional exact match.
 -   **scrollToTop**: Scrolls the page all the way up.
 -   **addVersionNumber**: Adds the app and optionally the KTL version numbers on the page.
+It is possible to make the version info bar invisible or to move it to the bottom of the page if desired.
+If made invisible by setting its opacity to 0, it will become visible upon mouse hovering.
+See the usage and examples in the onSceneRender function in the KTL_KnackApp.js file.
+The version info bar is used to trigger a popup with useful Developer on-the-fly features.
+This popup can also be used by other roles, by entering the PIN setup by devOptionsPin.
 -   **isiFrameWnd**: returns whether the window is the top-level app, or the hidden child utility page called iFrameWnd.
 -   **onSceneRender**: Callback to your app's handler of a “knack-scene-render.any” event.